adamliter/latex-workshop/README.md

 * Either change the font that the document uses or download and install the [Computer Modern Unicode][cm-unicode] font on your machine.

+While not necessary to succesfully compile the document, if you'd like the `git` information in the footer to be typeset correctly, you will also need to:

+* Install the three required hooks into the `.git/hooks/` directory.
+  This can be done via the `setup.sh` script on a *nix system with `./setup.sh`.
+Then do `git checkout master`.
+(The `git` information for insertion into the document is generated anytime a checkout, commit, or merge occurs.)

 # License

 <a rel="license"